-A Russian Opposition Leader Has Been Detained But Thousands Of People Are Still Marching
+Despite An Opposition Leader Being Detained, Hundreds Of People Kept Marching In Russia

 "If we stay at home then nothing will change for sure.
 If we take to the streets, then at least we have some kind of chance."

+Another Moscow protester, 31-year-old Alexandra Sokolova, told the Washington Post she felt if she had stayed at home nothing would ever change, instead by marching, “maybe my kids will live in a better country.”

-Rallies were planned across 100 Russian cities, including St Petersberg, Vladivostok, Murmansk, and Yekaterinburg – Russia's fourth largest city.
+Rallies were planned across 100 Russian cities, including St Petersberg, Vladivostok, Yekaterinburg – Russia's fourth largest city, and remote cities like Murmansk.

 Yekaterinburg's mayor Yevgeny Roizman spoke in favor of the boycotts: "What we're being offered right now are not elections and we mustn't participate in them."